jeremymuller/Sha-Bang-Modules/README.md

   - `MAX` maximum x/y voltage of all particles.
   - `MIN` minimum x/y voltage of all particles.
 - `POLY OUTS`:
-  - `X Y` positions correspond to ±5 volts.
+  - `X Y` positions of particles correspond to ±5 volts.
-  - `-X -Y` opposite positions correspond to ±5 volts.
+  - `-X -Y` opposite positions of particles correspond to ±5 volts.
-  - `velX velY` velocities correspond to ±5 volts.
+  - `velX velY` velocities of particles correspond to ±5 volts.

 ---